RTEMS/gnu-mirror-gcc/gcc/ada/doc/gnat_rm/security_hardening_features.rst

 Hardened Conditionals
 =====================

-GNAT can harden conditionals to protect against control flow attacks.
+GNAT can harden conditionals to protect against control-flow attacks.

 This is accomplished by two complementary transformations, each activated by a separate command-line option.

-The option *-fharden-compares* enables hardening of compares that compute results stored in variables, adding verification that the reversed compare yields the opposite result.
+The option :switch:`-fharden-compares` enables hardening of compares that compute results stored in variables, adding verification that the reversed compare yields the opposite result.

-The option *-fharden-conditional-branches* enables hardening of compares that guard conditional branches, adding verification of the reversed compare to both execution paths.
+The option :switch:`-fharden-conditional-branches` enables hardening of compares that guard conditional branches, adding verification of the reversed compare to both execution paths.

 These transformations are introduced late in the compilation pipeline, long after boolean expressions are decomposed into separate compares,